-The long summer break is just around the corner (collective gasp!).
+The long summer break is here!
 If you’re staying in Hong Kong, don’t panic, there’s plenty for the kids to do.
 And with our guide to kids’ summer holiday camps in Hong Kong, you won’t even notice school’s out!

 If your kids are into kicking balls, shooting hoops or honing their swimming strokes, here are our picks of holiday camps for a sporty summer.